 - 2 cups powdered sugar

-Preheat oven to 350.
+- Preheat oven to 350F/176C degrees.
 Grease and flour a mini muffin/cupcake pan and set aside.

 FOR THE CREAM CHEESE FROSTING: